 5. Kaempferia Ginger

 These plants are also called Peacock gingers and they have oval-shaped leaves that can get up to eight inches in length and six inches wide.
 The leaves themselves are green and have patterns of bronze and burgundy in them.
 The plant grows only a few inches above the ground, making it a petite plant.
-The flowers are usually purple in color and very small with four separate petals and they do not last for very long.
+The flowers are usually purple with four separate petals.
 Best when grown in zones 8-11, the Peacock ginger needs moist but well-drained soil and a lot of shade.

 6. Small Rhizome Ginger